robot-perception-group/AIRCAP-Legacy/README.md

 * /packages/optional/basler_image_capture -- camera interface and video recording module for certain basler cameras
 * /packages/optional/ptgrey_image_capture -- camara interface and video recording module for FLIR Blackfly cameras
 * /packages/optional/gcsa_visualization -- Python scripts to create additional ROS messages for rviz visualization
-* /packages/replay/video_replay_only -- replays AVI files and timestamp files created by the basler and ptgrey video modules back into ROS
+* /packages/replay/video_replay_only -- replays AVI files and timestamp files created by the basler and ptgrey video modules back into ROS -- also includes a vidergrab node to record avi files from arbitrary sensor_msg/image streams in ROS with correct timestamps
+* /packages/simulation/aircap -- launch files to start ros nodes for software in the loop simulation
+* /packages/simulation/fake_communication_failure -- ROS node to simulate imperfect communication by dropping ROS messages
+* /packages/simulation/librepilot_gazebo_bridge -- ROS node to simulate librepilot flight controller using gsimulated azebo firefly MAV
+* /packages/simulation/random_moving_target -- ROS node to simulate a person in the simulation environment